 Overview

-Until the setup completes, you may be unable to connect to your site over HTTPS, or you may receive invalid certificate warnings.
+Cloudflare may take up to 24 hours to set up your certificate.
+Until the setup completes, you may be unable to connect to your site over HTTPS or may receive invalid certificate warnings.

-The certificate you set up in the DreamHost panel will NOT be visible to your site visitors if the site is using Cloudflare.
-Cloudflare always uses a "professional" certificate, but you will not have any control over this certificate.
+Visitors to your site will only ever see the certificate that Cloudflare creates.
+The certificate you set up in the DreamHost panel will not be visible to your site visitors if the site is using Cloudflare.

 What about second-level subdomains and SSL warnings?

-This means that if you try to set up SSL and Cloudflare for www.myblog.example.com, you may see warnings like "Connection Not Encrypted" when visiting the page.
+Second-level subdomains do not work with Cloudflare's free option.
+This means that if you try to set up SSL and Cloudflare for www.blog.example.com, you may see warnings like "Connection Not Encrypted" when visiting the page.

 Why is my site displaying an SSL cipher error?